zhuguangxiang/koala-lang/docs/manual.md

 - One is interactive mode, it's like python and other language's similar mode. - The second mode is compile mode.
 It's like `javac` and other compiled languages to convert source code into binary code.
 - The third mode is running mode.
 It's like `java` to run koala's binary code, called '.klc' ('dot klc')
 - The last one is script mode.
-You can write `koala shell` script. see: script and script.kl in [example of scripts](https://github.com/zhuguangxiang/koala-lang/tree/master/examples/)
+You can write `koala shell` script. see: `script` and `script2.kl`man in [example of scripts](https://github.com/zhuguangxiang/koala-lang/tree/master/examples/)

 For examples, interactive mode: